pixelbakery/pixelbakery-website/README.md

 ## AWS S3 CDN

-Run the following command to push to s3:
+Run the following command to push your local files to s3:
 `aws s3 sync public s3://cdn.pixelbakery.com --exclude "*.DS_Store"`

+Run the following command to pull the files from s3 to your local folder:
+`aws s3 sync s3://cdn.pixelbakery.com public --exclude "*.DS_Store"`

 Adding the flag `--delete` will remove any objects on the s3 bucket that are not on the local machine.

+All images that are .jpg, .gif, and .png will automatically have their links redirected to the CDN.
+However, video files and other non-image format files will not automatically be redirected.
+This means we need to add `https://cdn.pixelbakery.com/` to the file name.
+This applies to anything that is put into the public/img/ folder.

 Documentation for syncing can be found [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/sync.html)